lebeli/recipe-app/README.md

 # Mobile web application for browsing receipts
+## Frontend
+### Getting Started
+Fluffy-bear's frontend is written with the help of the JavaScript library ReactJS as well as the React Library Material UI.
+The frontend is deployed via Docker.
+Instructions on how to deploy the service can be found below.

+#### Deploying the application
+Navigate to the root folder of the project and run 'docker-compose up'.
+This will create and start images/containers for:
+1. MYSQL database
+2. Spring Boot application
+3. React frontend Nginx server
+4. Nginx reverse-proxy

+### Structure
+Every frontend-relevant file is located in the directiory 'frontend'.
+All component files are .jsx files and are located under 'frontend > src'.
+The frontend-team has decided to separate every class and function into a respective file.
+This way components are ensured to be reusable throughout the entire project.

+Styling for the components are done using Sass.
+The style sheet files have the same name as the component they are designed for.
+For example the JavaScript code for the Header component is located in it's designated file 'Header.jsx'.
+The corresponding style sheet is named 'Header.scss'.

+Tests can be found under '__test__'.
+The frontend is snapshot-tested.
+For this purpose the files containing the tests are named (component).spec.jsx.
+For the creating of the tests the testing frameworks Jest and Enzyme are used.
+When running a snapshot test for the first time, the corresponding snapshot is automatically created and stored in the folder '__snapshots__'.

+Any images needed for the application are stored in the folder called 'images'.

 ## Backend
 ### Getting Started
 The fluffy-bear backend is deployed as spring boot application with mysql database access - both running in docker containers.
 These instructions will cover requirements and usage for running both services in docker containers.